Nasser Khalili: Philanthropy

 Khalili has made many substantial donations to a number of organisations, institutions, and charities.
 His philanthropic activities are presently delivered through the Khalili Foundation.
 Donations in the field of education include a 2004 endowment of £2.25 million to the University of Oxford.
 The funds were used for the establishment of the Khalili Research Centre for the Art and Material Culture of the Middle East, which was opened by the Chancellor of Oxford University, Lord Patten, in July 2005.
 Khalili has since continued to support the centre.

 In 1989, Khalili donated £600,000 to establish the Khalili Chair of Islamic Art and Archaeology at the School of Oriental and African Studies, University of London.
 This was the first university chair devoted to Islamic art.
 He also gave a further £200,000 in 2003 for the refurbishment of the lecture theatre at the school.

-In 1992, endowed a Research Fellowship in Islamic Art at Oxford University.
+In 1992, he endowed a Research Fellowship in Islamic Art at Oxford University.
 In 2011, he gave an endowment to Queens College, New York, where he earned his undergraduate degree, to create the Nasser D. Khalili Chair of Islamic Studies.

 In the early 1990s, when an advisor to the Sultan of Brunei, he persuaded the Sultan to provide £10 million to build the Brunei Gallery at the School of Oriental and African Studies.